thornoe/AtomSetup/README.md

 -   Place the cursor at a highlighted word and press `ctrl+shift+:` to run spell-check

 ## IDE
-Used for language support instead of Linter due to better functionality with Python and R. Install the following Atom packages
+Used for language support instead of Linter due to better functionality with Python and R. Install atom-ide-ui and those of the following Atom packages that you need: `pip install atom-ide-ui ide-python ide-r atom-ide-debugger-python platformio-ide-terminal`
--   `atom-ide-ui` (Under 'Settings' > 'Enabled Features' I choose to disable 'Console', 'Debugger', 'atom-ide-refactor', and 'Terminal')
+-   [atom-ide-ui](https://atom.io/packages/atom-ide-ui) (Under 'Settings' > 'Enabled Features' I choose to disable 'Console', 'Debugger', 'atom-ide-refactor', and 'Terminal')
--   `ide-python`
+-   [ide-python](https://atom.io/packages/ide-python) for Python language support.
     - I add the [error codes](http://pycodestyle.pycqa.org/en/latest/intro.html#error-codes) `E2, E3, E501, W2, W3, W5` under 'Settings' > 'PyCodeStyle' > 'Ignore'
     - Automatically changes tab-length to 4 spaces for all .py files (overwrites global Atom settings which you can still set to e.g. 2 for LaTeX and other languages.)
--   `ide-r`
+-   [ide-r](https://atom.io/packages/ide-r) for R language support.
--   `atom-ide-debugger-python`(optional debugger)
+-   [atom-ide-debugger-python](https://atom.io/packages/atom-ide-debugger-python) (optional debugger for Python code)
--   `platformio-ide-terminal` (optional terminal package for atom)
+-   [platformio-ide-terminal](https://atom.io/packages/platformio-ide-terminal) (optional package that adds a terminal in the bottom of Atom editor)

 ## Linter
 Common package for language support but suboptimal for Python and R, thus, I recommend using IDE instead
--   However, if you prefer Linter (e.g. if you only use Atom for LaTeX and Markdown) you can install the package `linter` and the relevant [language specific linter packages](https://atomlinter.github.io/), e.g.
+-   However, if you prefer [Linter](https://atom.io/packages/linter) (e.g. if you only use Atom for LaTeX and Markdown) you can install the package `linter` and the relevant [language specific linter packages](https://atomlinter.github.io/), e.g.
     - `linter-markdown`
     - `linter-ui-default` & `linter-chktex` for LaTeX
     - `linter-pydocstyle` & `flake8` for Python (Ignore Error Codes: D100, E266, E305, W391 in flake8)